 They all look so delicious, don’t they?!

-Did you make this cherry rhubarb crisp?
-I’d love for you to share a photo on social with hashtag #satoridesignforliving or the “tried this pin” feature on Pinterest!
+Did you make this cherry rhubarb dessert?
+I’d love for you to share a photo on social tagging @satoridesignforliving or the “tried this pin” feature on Pinterest!
 Also, let me know how it went in the comments (with your star rating).